Gand-Bernadel Double Bass Model

 upright bass reportedly found in a monastery in Belgium.
 The upright

-when it was made.
+century when it was made.
 It was in an original 'new' state

 and never played.
 Below here is this original Gand-Bernadel

-bass pictured next to the Wan upright bass for easy comparison.
-The Wan
+bass pictured next to the our Gand model for easy comparison.

-has slightly altered shoulders to make it easier to
+We have slightly altered the shoulders to make it easier to

-facilitate thumb positioning as bass playing has evolved upwards in the past few
+facilitate thumb positioning as bass playing has evolved upwards in

 us or call.